 Many of the doughs are left to ferment overnight to enhance the flavor and baking properties.
 With a little planning, this takes no extra hands-on time and results in a superior loaf.

 The ingredients are simple—rye flour, wheat flour, yeast, water, salt, a sour, and sometimes seeds—it's how they are mixed and in what proportion to each other, as well as how they are shaped that gives each type a unique character and taste.

 01 of 10

-This bread's flavor is enhanced by the addition of a 1/4 cup sourdough culture but has baker's yeast for the rise.
-This German "Bauernbrot" or Farmer's Bread is a half day project and tastes quite similar to the bread I used to buy in the bakery in Germany.
+This bread's flavor is enhanced by the addition of 1/4 cup sourdough culture to the baker's yeast which is used to help it rise.
+This German bauernbrot or farmer's bread is a half-day project.
 To get the hard crust, use steam in the oven.

 02 of 10

 This bread is surprisingly easy to bake at home.
-It is 100% rye flour and rye berries with some sunflower seeds.
-Fermented with sourdough, it is a real, "Vollkornbrot" bread.
-Loved in northern Europe, especially Germany and Scandinavia, learning how to bake this bread is well worth it for some people.
+It is made with 100 percent rye flour and rye berries with some sunflower seeds and fermented with sourdough.
+Vollkornbrot is loved in northern Europe, especially Germany and Scandinavia.
+Learning how to bake this bread is well worth it for the wholegrain bread lover.

 03 of 10

 If you are looking for a dense, whole-grain loaf, this one is about the closest it comes to tasting like a German bakery bread.
 Based on Peter Reinhart's Whole Grain Bread book, it uses 100 percent whole grains, along with pumpkin, sunflower, and sesame seeds for a dense, moist loaf.